Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Free energy for the mixture of tetramers, dimers and solvent

-The $B$ molecules occupy the $N_s$ sites of the lattice and the $A$ molecules the $N_b$ bonds and we define $M=N_a+N_b$ as the total number of locations.
-Then, we can write down the entropic part of the total free energy per total of sites and bonds as
+The $B$ molecules occupy the $N_s$ sites of the lattice and the $A$ molecules the $N_b$ bonds and write the entropic part of the total free energy per site as:

-where we have distinguished among the solvent molecules that are located at the bonds and at the sites, byt the third and fourth terms of Eq. (\ref{f_entropic}).
+where we have distinguished among the solvent molecules that are located at the bonds and at the sites, by the third and fourth terms of Eq. (\ref{f_entropic}).
 The numerical factors in the entropic contributions of the complexes come from the simple counting of the number of ways of associating the $A$ molecules with the $B$ molecules.
 We ignore the rotational contributions to the entropy.
 The attractive association of a $A$ molecule with a $B$ molecule reduces the free energy and $J_i$ is the reduction in free energy per total of sites and bonds associated with the formation of the $i$th complex.
 In our mean-field approximation, the complexes interact with the average number of $B$ molecules in the system, which can lead to phase separation.
 Then, the interaction part of the free energy per total of sites and bonds can be written as

-where we have made a mean-field assumption for mathematical simplicity that the complexes interact with the available $B$ molecules on the sites. $J_{BB}$ is non-zero if the energy of associating a $B$ molecule with the interaction site of a $A$ molecule that already has a $B$ molecule associated with the other end of the $A$ dimer, compared with a $A$ molecule attached to a single $B$ is different.
+In this expression we have used a mean-field approximation for mathematical simplicity whereby the complexes (via the A molecules attached to them) interact with all the $B$ molecules on the sites. $J_{BB}$ is non-zero if the energy of associating a $B$ molecule with the interaction site of a $A$ molecule that already has a $B$ molecule associated with the other end of the $A$ dimer, compared with a $A$ molecule attached to a single $B$ is different.
 It appears that a good, semi-quantitative description of the experiments is obtained even if we set $J_{BB}=0$ (see main text and Discussion).

 Therefore, the total free energy per total of sites and bonds, $f=F/M$, where $F$ is the total free energy, can be written as sum of Eqs. (\ref{f_entropic}) and (\ref{f_interaction}) as

 where $\rho_A=\rho_A^0-(\g_1+2\g_2+3\g_3+4\g_4)/2$ and $\rho_B=\rho_B^0-(\g_1+\g_2+\g_3+\g_4)$ are the concentrations of the interaction sites of free $A$ and free $B$ as we explained above.
 We first must minimize this free energy with respect to all of $\g_i$'s, which predicts the equilibrium concentrations of the complexes in terms of total concentrations of $A$ and $B$ molecules.